BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 Headshot of a smiling woman wearing a green cardigan and grey under shirt

 Chimeric antigen receptor (CAR) technology allows for researchers and physicians to reprogram our immune cells (T-cells) to serve as treatments for cancers and other diseases.
-Dr. Shio Kobayashi aims to develop a novel CAR therapy, five-module CAR (5MCAR), to target T-cell malignancies.
-With the guidance of mentor Dr. Michael Kuhns, BIO5 member and associate professor of immunobiology, Kobayashi ultimately strives to utilize her 5MCAR technology to treat T-cell lymphomas.
+Shio Kobayashi aims to develop a novel CAR therapy, five-module CAR (5MCAR), to target T-cell malignancies.
+With the guidance of mentor Michael Kuhns, BIO5 member and associate professor of immunobiology, Kobayashi ultimately strives to utilize her 5MCAR technology to treat T-cell lymphomas.

 The postdoc will use her award to purchase software for technology design, analysis and organization.
 She also intends to use the funds to attend academic conferences about lymphoma treatment.